While working for spies, Snowden was secretly prolific online

 One of his postings, however, dealt with the now familiar issue of corporate compliance with government eavesdropping programs.
 On February 4, 2010, while working for Dell, Snowden commented on a discussion about a major technology company that allegedly was giving the U.S. government access to its computer servers.

-"It really concerns me how little this sort of corporate behavior bothers those outside of technology circles," Snowden wrote.
+"It really concerns me how little this sort of corporate behaviour bothers those outside of technology circles," Snowden wrote.
 "Society really seems to have developed an unquestioning obedience towards spooky types."

 It is not clear if his former employers knew about his online persona.
 The CIA, NSA, Dell and Booz Allen Hamilton - which most recently employed Snowden - declined to comment.